 There’s no better way to do that than by taking on the challenge of the Queen’s Garden to Navajo Loop and Wall Street trail.
 As you move through quirky rock tunnels and aromatic pine forests, you’ll get the best views of the park’s distinctive sandstone hoodoos that will make you feel like you’ve walked into a completely different world!

-Come evening, you can drive to Zion National Park to get a good night’s sleep so you can prepare for another day full of desert wonders.
+Come evening, you can drive to Springdale, adjacent to Zion National Park to get a good night’s sleep so you can prepare for another day full of desert wonders.

 Day 7: Zion National Park